Chetan51423/Crav-Cart/Readme.md

 npx tailwind init
 ```

+#### when we do tailwind init

+> once we do tailwind init we get the configuration file  (tailwind.config.js)
+> after that we need to configure out postcss with a postcss.rc file like once we have done to configure babel using babel.rc
+> the postcss congiguration is to let know our bundlers that we are using tailwind css classes so compile those classes.
+> while our bundelers is building a development or production build so do compile our tailwind files.........for this thing we need postcss.rc file

 5) what is postcss
 -> while using tailwind css we need to work with classes
 -> postcss is the package which will tell bable that those are the classes of tailwindcss compile them to normal css.